 First, let's consider how our brain functions:

-Now, let's look at how our brain functions with trauma and reflect on how a pandemic might impact this:
+Now, let's look at how our brain functions with trauma and reflect on how a pandemic or other large life event might impact this:

 Having this in mind, we can easily see how students may have a hard time focusing, let alone learning content.
 Each person experiences trauma in their own way, along a spectrum/range.
 Something one person is comfortable with, may be a trigger for another.
 This is why we want to reframe our classrooms to include Trauma-Informed Care.